Cinnamon Girl (Lana Del Rey song): Lyrics and composition

 "Cinnamon Girl" was written and produced by Del Rey and Jack Antonoff, while being mixed by Laura Sisk, mastered by Chris Gehringer with Will Quinnell and Jonathan Sher, while being recorded at Conway Recording Studios in Los Angeles, California.
 Lyrically, the song speaks of a toxic relationship in which Del Rey hints at a lover trying to become estranged from her while being a prescription pill addict ("You try to push me out/But I just find my way back in").
 The outro of the song samples "Wild Heart" by the band of producer Jack Antonoff.

+Musically, the song has been described by Shaad D'Souza of Fader as a "Born to Die style trip hop track".
 Several critics reviewing the record made connections between the song and Neil Young's 1969 song of the same name, citing Del Rey's use of the title as possibly an homage to him. include Del Rey's soft, almost shaky vocals on the song as well as the electronic beats used in the studio version of the song.